Safest Height for Wall-Mounted Sharps Containers

 A sharps container study conducted in 2012 and published in the Journal of Infection Prevention1 compared use of sharps containers mounted in a fixed position in patient rooms versus sharps containers located outside of the patient environment.
 The six year study saw container-associated sharps injuries reduce by 49%, citing the location of the container as one of the leading indicators for the significant decrease.
 The study can be read here.
 Conclusions were drawn that sharps should not be hand-transported to a distant container, and while carrying sharps containers directly to the bedside eliminates “transport risk,” use of smaller disposable sharps containers may increase risk of container associated needlestick injuries.

-In our 32 years servicing the global healthcare industry and being proactive advocates for safer sharps container standards, we have seen firsthand that adopting sharps containers that are functional, accessible, secure from patient or visitor tampering, visible and convenient to use will decrease the risk of percutaneous sharps injuries.
+In over 30 years of servicing the global healthcare industry and being proactive advocates for safer sharps container standards, we have seen firsthand that adopting sharps containers that are functional, accessible, secure from patient or visitor tampering, visible and convenient to use will decrease the risk of percutaneous sharps injuries.
 Sharps containers should be installed to provide one-step, one-hand deposition of a sharp and should be of a size equivalent to the volume of sharps being generated.

 Sharps container usage should ideally be part of an institutional process that: